-Specialties: Public health, sustainability, climate change, participatory research methods, qualitative research methods, policy analysis, systems-thinking, stakeholder engagement.
+Specialties: Global health, sustainability, climate change, governance, participatory research methods, qualitative research methods, policy analysis, systems-thinking, stakeholder engagement.